anshulsamar/anshulsamar.github.io/_projects/vmt.md

 type="text/javascript"></script>

-In the following post, I detail a learning algorithm I wrote in Prof. Andrew Ng's group.
+In the following post, I detail a learning algorithm I wrote in the Stanford Deep Learning Group.
 This is based on variational auto-encoding (VAE).
 See my previous <a href="https://anshulsamar.github.io/texts/vae/"> post </a> to learn more about VAE.